Monkey bread: Preparation

-The bread is made with pieces of sweet yeast dough (often frozen), which are baked in a cake pan at high heat after first being individually covered in melted butter, cinnamon, and sugar.
+To make the sweet cinnamon version, the bread is made with pieces of sweet yeast dough (often frozen), which are baked in a cake pan at high heat after first being individually covered in melted butter, cinnamon, and sugar.
+The balls should be bite-sized to differentiate the cake from tear-and-share bread rolls.
 Chopped pecans are also commonly added.
 It is traditionally served hot so that the baked segments can be easily torn away with the fingers and eaten by hand.